edu-minetest/quiz/README.md

 # Quiz - Play Challenge

 This mod requires players to answer question before they can play.
+If you answer correctly, you will get a award and continue to play, otherwise you will not be able to play.

 Players are required to answer questions at regular intervals(`idleInterval`), and the answer is correct to continue playing.